Sargent's Norwich exit has helped one of USMNT's World Cup rivals

 Alongside Nestory Irankunda, Touré has served as one of the main projects of Socceroos coach Tony Popovic since Australia secured qualification for the World Cup last June.
 After getting 25 minutes off the bench in a qualifying win over Saudi Arabia, Touré featured in all six of his nation's subsequent friendlies, with Popovic investing four starts in him -- including against World Cup-bound opponents New Zealand, Canada and Colombia -- during this period.

-Indeed, Popovic has used the luxury of 12 months lead-in to the World Cup to cast his net far and wide during the build-up to the tournament and, while results haven't always been forthcoming and questions remain, he's been rewarded by the emergence of not just the likes of Irankunda and Touré but also players such as Jacob Italiano (Grazer AK), Lucas Herrington (Colorado Rapids), and Kai Trewin (New York City FC).
+Indeed, Popovic has used the luxury of the 12-month lead-in to the World Cup to cast his net far and wide during the build-up to the tournament and, while results haven't always been forthcoming and questions remain, he's been rewarded by the emergence of Irankunda and Touré but also players such as Jacob Italiano (Grazer AK), Lucas Herrington (Colorado Rapids), and Kai Trewin (New York City FC).

 Already considered to have the inside running on Australia's striker position thanks to his strong performances in these games, as well as what was already a impressive campaign with Randers (nine goal involvements in 18 games), Touré seizing his opportunity at Norwich has most considering him to have locked in a starting role for Australia at the World Cup.